 Media Neuroscience, Research Methods and Statistics

 His research group is developing and applying both traditional social scientific and neuroscientific methodology (e.g. functional Magnetic Resonance Imaging/fMRI) in order to study media effects on humans.
-René is the Chair of International Communication Association's Mass Communication Division and Director of UCSB's Media Neuroscience Lab.
+Rene is the past chair of International Communication Association's Mass Communication Division, the current chair of ICA's Communication and Biology Interest Group, and he is the founder and director of UCSB's Media Neuroscience Lab.